 Various claims have been asserted against the Division of Aviation and in some cases lawsuits have been instituted.
 Many of these Division of Aviation claims have been reduced to judgment or otherwise settled in a manner requiring payment by the Division of Aviation.
-The following table presents the Division of Aviation's aggregate losses from settlements and judgments paid out of the Aviation Fund for Fiscal Years 2016-2018, and the budgeted amounts for Fiscal Years 2019 and 2020.
-The current estimate for Fiscal Year 2019 is \$1.9 million.
+The following table presents the Division of Aviation's aggregate losses from settlements and judgments paid out of the Aviation Fund for Fiscal Years 2016-2019, and the budgeted amount for Fiscal Year 2020.
+The current estimate for Fiscal Year 2020 is \$1.4 million.
 The Aviation Fund is the first source of payment for any of the claims against the Division of Aviation.

-Table 51 Aggregate Losses - General and Special Litigation Claims (Aviation Fund) Fiscal Years 2016-2018 (Actual) and 2019-2020 (Budget)
+Table 51 Aggregate Losses - General and Special Litigation Claims (Aviation Fund) Fiscal Years 2016-2019 (Actual) and 2020 (Budget) (Amounts in Millions of USD)

-Actual Actual Actual Budget Budget

-2016 2017 2018 2019 2020

-Aggregate Losses \$1.3 million \$1.6 million \$1.1 million \$2.5 million \$2.5 million
+Actual 2018 Budget 2020 Aggregate Losses \$1.3 \$1.6 \$1.1 \$1.7 \$2.5